Is it wise to invest in infomercials knowing how much they can cost even when you’re advertising during the fringe (late

 Are Infomercials Effective?

 Infomercials have been a part of the TV industry since the late eighties, and up until now, it’s still widely used as one of the most effective marketing strategies in the advertising industry.
 You will reap the advantages of infomercials if you know the right tools and learn how to use them.

 This type of advertising method is good for business.
 TV stations never have to waste any minute on dead air while the clients also get to test their products on local or national networks, and then escalate their sales in real-time.
 It’s highly-efficient, especially when, after each segment, you will have gathered statistical consumer data that you can use to target the right market for other marketing strategies.

 You’ll be impressed that even in the middle of navigating through the age of a global pandemic, the DRTV industry is thriving with increased viewership and soaring response rates for a wide variety of industries.
 Despite the COVID-19 situation, this is how TV Ad performance went throughout March 2020: “TVSquared found that a variety of DTC brands experienced astronomical performance throughout March.
 TV, more than ever, is one of the main activities of consumers’ daily lives, and categories such as DTC and home improvement are seeing performance peaks (TVSquared Platform, 2020).”

 Not all products are a good fit for direct-response TV advertising.

-If your only goal is for brand awareness, infomercial media strategy is not the wisest option.
+If your only goal is for, infomercial media strategy is not the wisest option.
 It’s too expensive for a marketing push that does not drive direct sales.
 When you broadcast your product through an infomercial, you must ensure that it can target immediate ROI.

 Validating The Costs of Infomercial Media Strategy